MicrosoftDocs/windows-ai-docs/docs/apis/phi-silica.md

 ## Get started/Set up

 Ensure that an AI model is installed to use the text recognition APIs.
-See AI Model Readiness Patterns ***(TODO: Need link)*** for more information and examples on model acquisition.

 ## What can I do with Phi Silica and the Windows App SDK?